romankurnovskii/leetcode-apps/explanations/1768/en.md

 - word1 and word2 consist of lowercase English letters.
 ```

-## Hint
-In most cases, LeetCode Easy problems have a straightforward solution that can be derived from the description or the examples provided.
+> In most cases, LeetCode Easy problems have a straightforward solution that can be derived from the description or the examples provided.

 ## Explanation
 Imagine you have two strings, like two lines of colored beads.
 You want to make a new necklace by picking one bead from the first string, then one from the second, and keep going!
 If one string runs out, just add the rest from the other.